 36. We stop thinking and allow our rules to trade for us (trading becomes boring, but successful) and our trading account continues to grow as we increase our contract size.

 37. We are making more money then we ever dreamed to be possible.

 38. We go on with our lives and accomplish many of the goals we had always dreamed of.

 Continue improving your knowledge base.
-Trade using statistics, not your emotions.
+Trade with statistics, not emotions.
 Be persistent and consistent.
-Statistics don’t lie.
 Test trade before using real money.
 Numbers do not lie.
 Make sure your simulation trading is actually providing the results you want to achieve.
-If you are having a challenge with this, try joining our Coaching Program to expedite your learning curve and streamline your efforts to help improve your end results.
+If you are having a challenge with sim-trading, then try joining a Coaching Program to expedite your learning curve and help streamline your efforts to improve your end results.
 Leave your emotions at the door.
-And, always remember to “Trade what you see, not what you believe!”
+And remember, “Trade what you see, not what you believe!”